Polish Development Fund: System of development institutions

 The Polish Development Fund Group operates within the new architecture of Polish development institutions.
 Its coherent strategy and instrument platform integrate the Industrial Development Agency (Agencja Rozwoju Przemysłu, ARP), Bank Gospodarstwa Krajowego (BGK), Export Credit Insurance Corporation (Korporacja Ubezpieczeń Kredytów Eksportowych, KUKE), Polish Investment and Trade Agency (Polska Agencja Inwestycji i Handlu), and the Polish Agency for Enterprise Development (Polska Agencja Rozwoju Przedsiębiorczości, PARP).

+Since July 2025, Development Institutions have been creating the Team Poland initiative, supporting companies in their foreign expansion.
+As part of the Development Institutions System, the Polish Development Fund is one of the investors in the Innovate Poland program, announced on November 14, 2025, by the Minister of Finance and Economy, Andrzej Domański.
+Its aim is to mobilize private and institutional capital and create a sustainable mechanism for financing innovation.
+It is inspired by the French Tibi Plan.

 The PFR Group is a new entity which continues, in a new format, the tradition of Bank Gospodarstwa Krajowego, established in 1924 as a part of the reform program of Prime Minister Władysław Grabski.
 Most countries of the world have similar development institutions.
 The biggest development institutions in Europe which have similar operating standards to those of the PFR Group include the German KfW (Kreditanstalt für Wiederaufbau) group, the French CDC (Caisse des Dépôts et Consignation) group, the Italian CDP (Cassa Depositi e Prestiti) group, and the Hungarian MFB (Magyar Fejlesztési Bank) group.